 Background

+Kahneman and Tversky (1973) introduced and reviewed the “representativeness heuristic” as a mental shortcut in which people tend to make predictions, evaluations, or classifications more based on representativeness - the degree of resemblance of essential features of the target (e.g., fit with stereotypes, belonging to categories) - than based on objective evidence and statistical information.
+This is related to yet different from the “availability heuristic”, a mental shortcut in which people tend to make predictions, evaluations, or classifications more based on the ease-of-recall of related examples than based on objective evidence (Tversky & Kahneman, 1973).
+While both heuristics may be helpful in some circumstances, they may result in systematic biases with real-life implications.

-The representativeness heuristic was presented and reviewed by Kahneman and Tversky (1973) with results of seven studies which showed that when making predictions, people shift evaluations towards their predictions of representativeness based on available information of the assessed target.
+In their review, Kahneman and Tversky (1973) presented the results of seven studies which showed that when making predictions, people shift evaluations towards their predictions of representativeness based on available information of the assessed target.
 This suggests that people seem to disregard prior probabilities according to Bayes’ theorem and the accuracy or relevance of the evidence.
 Kahneman and Tversky (1973) concluded that the representativeness heuristic affects both categorical and numerical predictions, is influenced by the consistency of input variables for prediction, and is difficult to avoid despite having relevant statistical knowledge or knowing about the effect.
 Their seminal work has an immense impact on psychology, economics, policy, and beyond, and is considered the foundation of and related to the Nobel Memorial Prize in Economic Sciences recognition Kahneman received for his work in 2002.

 We conducted a replication and extension Registered Report of Kahneman and Tversky (1973) with the following main goals.
 Our first goal was to conduct an independent close and well-powered replication of the seminal empirical studies initially used to demonstrate the representativeness heuristic.
 Our second goal was to extend the target article’s design in various aspects, such as in examining people’s confidence in their numerical predictions, and whether statistical knowledge is associated with the persistence of the representativeness heuristic.